How Las Vegas nonprofit for the blind kept cooking during COVID

 Knowing the audience she’s teaching, Mitchell focuses on using extremely descriptive language.
 Typical cooking class verbiage like “until the juices run dry,” won’t work, so she makes extra effort to describe everything she’s doing.

 She also places a second camera next to the stove so people on the Zoom call can hear whatever’s cooking.
-She also has special equipment for blind and low-sighted people, like a double sided cooking board with a light and dark side and special cut resistant gloves.
+She also has special equipment for the blind and visually impaired, like a double sided cooking board with a light and dark side and special cut resistant gloves.

 She routinely drops in extra tips for people, like using a pizza cutter to cut peppers and onions in an effort to reduce the chance of accidental cuts.